ktap/ktap/doc/tutorial.md

 # Overhead/Performance

-* ktap has a much shorter startup time than systemtap (try the helloword script).
+* ktap has a much shorter startup time than SystemTap (try the helloword script).
-* ktap has a smaller memory footprint than systemtap
+* ktap has a smaller memory footprint than SystemTap
-* Some scripts show that ktap has a little lower overhead than systemtap (we chose two scripts to compare, function profile, stack profile. this is not means all scripts in Systemtap have big overhead than ktap)
+* Some scripts show that ktap has a little lower overhead than SystemTap (we chose two scripts to compare, function profile, stack profile. this is not means all scripts in SystemTap have big overhead than ktap)

 # FAQ

-**Q: Why use bytecode design?**
+**Q: Why use a bytecode design?**

-A: Using bytecode would be a clean and lightweight solution, you do not need the gcc toolchain to compile every scripts; all you need is a ktapvm kernel module and the userspace tool called "ktap".
+A: Using bytecode is a clean and lightweight solution, you do not need the GCC toolchain to compile every script; all you need is a ktapvm kernel module and the userspace tool called "ktap".
-   Since its language's virtual machine design, it has a great portability.
+   Since its language uses a virtual machine design, it has a great portability.
-   Suppose you are working on a multi-arch cluster, if you want to run a tracing script on each board, you will not need cross-compile your tracing scripts for all the boards.
+   Suppose you are working on a multi-arch cluster; if you want to run a tracing script on each board, you will not need cross-compile your tracing scripts for all the boards.
 You can just use the `ktap` tool to run scripts right away.